sdetmharinavi/hnvtx/scripts/output.md

 import { useQuery } from "@tanstack/react-query";
 import { createClient } from "@/utils/supabase/client";

-// A new, dedicated hook to check the user's profile status const useUserProfileCheck = (userId?: string) => {
+// This hook checks the user's profile to see if they need to complete onboarding. const useUserProfileCheck = (userId?: string) => {
   const supabase = createClient();
   return useQuery({